syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 ![Blazor Maps with Custom Data Label](./images/DataLabel/blazor-maps-custom-data-label.PNG)

-## Label Animation
+## Label animation

-The Data Label is animated on loading the Map.
-This can be handled using the [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_AnimationDuration) property in the `MapsDataLabelSettings` of the Maps.
-The duration of the animation can be specified in milliseconds.
+The data labels can be animated during the initial rendering of the Maps.
+This can be enabled by setting the [AnimationDuration](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_AnimationDuration) property in the `MapsDataLabelSettings` of the Maps.
+The duration of the animation is specified in milliseconds.

 ```cshtml
 @using Syncfusion.Blazor.Maps